nkinar/The-Serial-Tooth/README.md

  A Bluetooth LE module (such as the BLE121) can be set up as a virtual serial port.
- This simple Python program will communicate with the Bluetooth LE module using a USB dongle such as the BLED112 and Bluegiga's BGAPI.
+ This simple Python program will communicate with the Bluetooth LE module using a USB dongle based on the BLED112 and Bluegiga's BGAPI.

 ![Photo](serial-tooth.png)